shaikhmyousuf/shaikhmyousuf/README.md

 - 👀 I’m interested in Learning more about AI
 - 🌱 I’ve completed my MSc in Applied AI at Cranfield University.
 - 💞️ I’m looking to keep learning about the application of AI in industry 4.0
-- 📫 How to reach me ...email me at shaikhmyousuf.1@gmail.com
+- 📫 How to reach me ...email me at shaikhyousuf1@gmail.com or yousuf.shaikh.550@cranfield.ac.uk

 Cheers!